Curious as to how long your project will take?

 - A pica is a hair less than 1/6 inch, and contains 12 points.
 Picas are typically used to represent fixed horizontal measurements, most often column width.
 They are commonly used when designing newspapers, magazines, newsletters, and ads.

 Vast sections of text and tables and images can be typed up, formatted, and then saved as a Quick Part in the Building Blocks of a template.
-When needed, the End User can simply go to Insert>Quick Part>Auto Text.
-Where this would be useful is when a Report has a few options in legal wording, depending on the situation.
+When needed, the End User can simply go to Insert » Quick Part.
+This is useful is when a Report has a few options in legal wording, depending on the situation.
 Instead of having each option in the template to be deleted, the End User can easily just pick the correct version from the Quick Part.

 In more complex documents, I’ve used this option for different forms, which are entirely created in Word, inserted into the Quick Part, and pulled out as needed by the End User.
 In more simplified documents, signatures or different salutations can be stored here and pulled out as needed.